jcuenod/bibletech/_posts/2023-03-14-formatting-md-tables-in-neovim.md

   { silent = true, desc = 'Align selected md table using pandoc' })
 ```

-Now, when I'm in visual mode (specified by 'v' in the function call), I can select my table (with something like `vip`, hit `<leader>` (I've set mine to space) and then `t` et. voila: beautifully formatted table.
+Now, when I'm in visual mode (specified by 'v' in the function call), I can select my table (with something like `vip`, hit `<leader>` (I've set mine to space) and then `t` et voila: beautifully formatted table.
 You're welcome.